 Our force probe consists of a cylinder glued to a prong of a quartz tuning fork (QTF), and oscillating along its major axis.
-The quality factors of these QTF oscillators are much higher than for standard AFM probes, which provides force sensitivities as low as a few tenths of pico newtons per half-hertz.
+The quality factors of these QTF oscillators are much higher than for standard AFM probes, which provides force sensitivities as low as a few tenths of pico-newtons per half-hertz.
 Combined with their high static stiﬀness, this makes them very suitable for operating close to soft interfaces.
-Thanks to the hanging fibre design, the oscillator is kept outside the fluid, with only the fibre being dampened.
+Thanks to the hanging fiber design, the oscillator is kept outside the fluid, with only the fiber being dampened.
 This maintains a high quality factor and therefore high measurement sensitivity.

 The cylinders are fabricated from borosilicate glass capillaries tapered using a laser puller (Sutter Instrument Co., P-2000), yielding capillaries with radii of approximately \(2.5~\mu\mathrm{m}\).